Macrometacorp/docs/docs/apps/data-privacy-sf.md

+---
+sidebar_position: 16
-# Salesforce - Edge Caching and Data Privacy
+title: Salesforce - Edge Caching and Data Privacy
+---

 Macrometa Lead Management Portal is a lead management `admin` and `user` portal to showcase the edge caching and data privacy capabilities of GDN.

 ## Setup